dwadden/dygiepp/README.md

 ### ACE Event

-- **Create a virtualenv to preprocess the data**.
+#### Creating the dataset

 The preprocessing code I wrote breaks with the newest version of Spacy.
 So unfortunately, we need to create a separate virtualenv that uses an old version of Spacy and use that for preprocessing.
 ```shell
 conda deactivate
 conda create --name ace-event-preprocess python=3.7